ioBroker/ioBroker.nightscout/README.md

 ## Requirements
 ### In server mode
 #### Installed and running mongo DB.
-It could be cloud DB or local DB, that could be installed from here: https://www.mongodb.com/download-center/community.
+It could be a cloud DB or local DB that could be installed from here: https://www.mongodb.com/download-center/community.

 Under Debian the MongoDB could be installed as: `apt-get install mongodb` or `sudo apt-get install mongodb` if the user is not `root`.

-Following commands could work for Debian if `apt-get install mongodb` could not find a package:
+The following commands could work for Debian if `apt-get install mongodb` could not find a package:

 ```
 wget -qO - https://www.mongodb.org/static/pgp/server-4.2.asc | sudo apt-key add -